troglobit/sysklogd/README.md

 Main differences from the original sysklogd package are:

+- Support for `include /etc/syslog.d/*.conf`, see example .conf
 - Built-in log-rotation support, with compression by default, useful for embedded systems.
 No need for cron and a separate logrotate daemon
 - Full [RFC3164][] and [RFC5424][] support